gwik/geventdaemon/README.markdown

 Specific options :

-*monkey* None by default, does nothing.
-Else it can be a dict or something that evaluate to True.
+`monkey`, None by default, it can be a dict or something that evaluate to True.
 If it is True, it patches all. (gevent.monkey.patch_all()).
 If it is a dict, it pass the dict as keywords arguments to patch_all().

-*signal_map* receives a dict of signals, but handler is either a callable, a list of arguments [callable, arg1, arg2] or a string. callable without arguments will receive (signal, None) as arguments,
+`signal_map` receives a dict of signals, but handler is either a callable, a list of arguments [callable, arg1, arg2] or a string. callable without arguments will receive (signal, None) as arguments,